jchai002/choir-justice-supplies/mx/en/ooma-end-user-portal.markdown

 * Click ![incoming]({{ site.baseurl }}/assets/images/end_user_portal/incoming.png) to view your incoming call logs.
 * Click ![outgoing]({{ site.baseurl }}/assets/images/end_user_portal/outgoing.png) to view your outgoing call logs.
 * Click ![missed]({{ site.baseurl }}/assets/images/end_user_portal/missed.png) to view your missed call logs.
-Enter a date range within the From and To fields, and then click Search, to display a list of call logs for that date range.
+   Enter a date range within the From and To fields, and then click Searchto display a list of call logs for that date range.
 * To export your call logs, click the Export button.
 Your call logs will be saved to your computer as a CSV file (which can be opened in Microsoft Excel and other spreadsheet programs).

 ## Faxing